annotorious/annotorious-v1/readme.md

     hideAnnotations: false, //if true, hides existing annotations on all

     outputUnits: 'fraction', //measurement units used for the output geometry ['pixel', 'fraction'] [pixels are relative to the original image size]

+    colorMode: {
+        enabled: false, //if true, enable the colorMode
+        insideAnno: false, //if true, is possible draw only inside the annotations
+        mode: "active", // mode of save the drawn pixels ["permanent", "active", "release"]
+        color: "#2ECC71", //color of pixels
+        strokeWidth: 2, //stroke width of pixels [1-12] },

+    selectEditor: {
+        enabled: false, //if true, enable the select editor
+        options: undefined, //the options of select, use format of 'selectOptions' variable [only required if is enabled]
+        emptyOption: false, //if true, enable the empty select option
+        customLabel: "<--- Select one option --->" //the custom first label if not use empty options },

     shapeStyle: { //global style
         outline: '#000000', //outline color for annotation and selection shapes
         outlineWidth: 1, //outline width for annotation and selection shapes [1-12]